gaultier/blog/how_this_blog_is_made.md

 This works beautifully.
 A prior version used WebSockets and that proved to be a headache compared to SSE.
 If the flow of events is strictly unidirectional, from the server to the client, SSE is much simpler.

-### Caching
+### Caching and performance

 To avoid regenerating files that have not changed, I added a cache which is just a `Map<file path, (hash of markdown content, generated output)>`.

-If a file has changed, the entry for it is removed from the cache.
+If a file has changed, the entry for it is removed from the cache, which is why the key is the file path.
 If a file that impacts all articles changes, e.g. `header.html` and `footer.html`, the entire cache is cleared and all articles are re-generated.

 To make this work efficiently, generating one article should ideally be a pure function that takes in immutable arguments, and outputs the generated HTML (and metadata such as `created_at`, `modified_at`).
 Thus, the first thing I do when handling an article is check the cache.
 If it's a cache hit, I just return the value from the cache.

-This way each article is completely independent.
+This way, each article is completely independent.

 This was an interesting lesson for me: no shared mutable variables (except from the cache) makes parallel and incremental computations possible.

+Caching is I think a spectrum, some operations are so cheap and fast that caching them is not worth it.
+It can be taken to the extreme: [Salsa](https://salsa-rs.github.io/salsa/reference/algorithm.html#the-red-green-algorithm), [Buck](https://buck.build/concept/what_makes_buck_so_fast.html).
+In my experience, there is usually one main expensive operation, and adding a cache in front of that, which is just a map, is generally sufficient.

+Finally, caching should not be a band-aid for general slowness.
+If some operation is unnecessarily slow, try to optimize it first, and ensure it is really needed.
+For example, I initially had the search index encoded as JSON, and it took ~600 ms to build and marshal it.
+I optimized it to only take ~10 ms. In the end, I realized I don't need a search index at all and removed all of this code.
+Do less, go faster.

+This suprised me: in many cases, we deal with data that's just not that big, and linear operations (array, linear scan), are often just fast enough, especially with SIMD and the prefetcher.

+## Conclusion

+If you use an existing static site generator and you're satisfied, then great!
+If you're not, I hope I have shown that writing your own is not much work at all.
+All of it is ~1.5 kLoC.
+And it's a great way to experiment and learn new things.